Experimental Life Drawing in Oxford

 The only requirement for the course is that you are willing to risk making spectacular failures!

-Please note: the classes are normally held in our first floor learning space, accessed via stairs only.
+Please note: during the winter term classes are normally held in our first floor learning space, accessed via stairs only.
 If this would prevent you from attending, please contact us in advance so that we can discuss individual requirements.

 Gallery of work